 • Traffic received by the test application

-In our first test, we will use a k6 executor with an approach that k6 refers to as ramping up.
-In the ramping up approach, k6 incrementally adds virtual users (VUS) to run our script until a peak is reached.
+In the first test, you will use a k6 executor with an approach that k6 refers to as ramping up.
+In the ramping up approach, k6 incrementally adds virtual users (VUS) to run a script until a peak is reached.
 It then gradually decreases the number within the stipulated time, until the execution time ends.

 Write this load test to incorporate the idea of executors, virtual users, and the test itself.
 Here is an example: